jacobszmon/Git-Info-Pages/docs/09-Remote-Repositories/00-Remote-Repositories.md

 - How to setup a remote repository.
 - Connect a local repository to a remote repository.
-- How to push to and pull from a remote repository on GitHub.
+- Push to and pull from a remote repository on GitHub.
-- Cloning and Forking remote repositories to local machine.
+- Clone and Fork remote repositories to a local machine.